DeathMarchtotheSea/DeathMarch/bylaws.md

  3. All team members must complete the same four (4) punishments
  4. Four (4) members of the team must complete four (4) unique achievements that are new to that member
 + Dr. Scholl - Share medication with 6 other marchers.
++ Great Balls - take pictures of 6 Pokemon on the Death March.
++ Million Dollar Mom - complete the death march with some professionally installed artificial implant for medical necessity.